Department of Education (Telangana)

 Department of Education is a cabinet level ministerial post in the Government of Telangana.
 First held on 2 June 2014, this ministry has one of the important portfolios in the cabinet of the state.
 The incumbent Minister for the Department of Education for the state of Telangana is Revanth Reddy.

 Overview

 The department is divided into two wings, School education and Higher education.
+For the Department of School Education Dr. E. Naveen Nicolas, IAS is the Director and also the State Project Director for Samagra Shiksha, Telangana.
+Smt.
+Sri Devasena IAS is the Commissioner for Higher Education.